Skip to content

 Simulator

-The simulator code lives in simulator and is used to develop the UI.
-The UI library is symlinked from the ESP folder.
+The simulator code lives in simulator and is used to develop/design the UI.
 It is developed using the PlatformIO framework.
-Follow these instructions to get started using it within VSCode.
-It uses libsdl, make sure to install it (e.g. sudo apt-get install libsdl2-dev).
+Follow these instructions to get started with PlatformIO core.
+We don't recommend using the corresponding VSCode extension because it insists on owning .vscode/c_cpp_properties.json which makes developing for both the ESP and the simulator difficult.
+The simulator uses libsdl, make sure to install it (e.g. sudo apt-get install libsdl2-dev).

 Frontend